-As at 31st December 2019, the company has ongoing legal cases, where company is a defendant.
+As at 31st December 2020 and 2019, the company has ongoing legal cases, where company is a defendant.
 The lawsuits are connected to claims, as well ass employee compensation.
-Disputed amount, considering all ongoing legal cases sums up GEL524,000.
-The Company has reinsured part of the mentioned contingent liability with the total amount of USD94,000 equivalent in GEL.
+Disputed amount, considering all ongoing legal cases sums up GEL693,100 (2019: GEL524,000).
+The Company has reinsured part of the mentioned contingent liability with the total amount of GEL158,340 (2019: GEL94,000).
 The part of above metioned lawsuits are processing in trial court, and the other part - are appealed and awaiting for the appointment in court of appeal.